kerryb/sicp/notes.md

 ```

 If n = 1, 2^n; if n = 2, 2^(2^n); if n = 3, 2^(2^(2^n)).
 Or something like that.

+## Lecture 2A

+"Whenever you find yourself writing something down more than once, there's
+something wrong and you shouldn't be doing it."